 #2 Improved Posture

-When you deadlift you will be strengthening all of the muscles of your kinetic chain that are responsible for posture.
+When you deadlift you will be strengthening all of the muscles of your kinetic chain that are responsible for deadlift posture.
 As a result, you will be more able to pull your shoulders back and keep your spine upright when you are walking and sitting.
-Your core strength will also be strengthened, which will enhance your core stability for even greater posture improvement.
+Your core strength will also be strengthened, which will enhance your core stability for even greater posture improvement, another deadlift benefits.

 #3 It Builds Muscle Fast

 The deadlift is a compound exercise that works all of the muscles in your body.
-It is also a multi joint movement that makes those muscles work together, making it an ideal functional exercise.
-That makes the deadlift the ideal single exercise.
+It is also a multi-joint movement that makes those muscles work together, making it an ideal functional exercise.
+That makes the deadlift benefits obvious.

 #4 Functional Fitness

 Most exercises do not have a direct functional application.
 Think of the bench press, for example.
 When did you last actually do something outside of the gym that required you to push a heavy object directly up off your chest?
 But the deadlift is different.
 It directly works the muscles that you use for everyday lifting, whether it's a bucket of water or a bag of groceries.
 That makes it the ideal functional exercise.

 So long as you get the form down right, the deadlift is an extremely safe exercise.
 Unlike the bench press, you are never in danger of getting pinned under the weight.
 And, unlike the squat, you don’t have to contend with a heavy load on your back.

 If you get in trouble during the course of the deadlift, all you have to do is to drop the weight.
 In addition, this is an exercise that, no matter how heavy you go, you do not need a spotter.

 When you deadlift, you will be strengthening the muscles that surround your tendons and ligaments.
 Strengthening these, especially in the muscles in the hamstrings and lower back will make you far less prone to injury.
 One of the many deadlift benefits.